-For instance, due to advancements in super resolution microscopy techniques alongside development of fluorophores, fluorescent probes have enabled us to image cellular and molecular components beyond the limits of optical resolution from ~ 250 nm to about ~10 nm (1).
+For instance, due to advancements in super-resolution microscopy, techniques alongside the development of fluorophores and fluorescent probes, have enabled us to image cellular and molecular components beyond the limits of optical resolution from ~ 250 nm to about ~10 nm (1).

-These microscopy techniques require fluorescent dyes, proteins or photo switchable probes, which all come with their own limitations (2).
-We know that immunofluorescence techniques require harsh methods of fixation and antigen retrieval that can modify morphology of membranous organelles.
+These microscopy techniques require fluorescent dyes, proteins, or photoswitchable probes, which all come with their own limitations (2).
+We know that immunofluorescence techniques require harsh methods of fixation and antigen retrieval that can modify the morphology of membranous organelles.

-Where live cell imaging use fluorescent vital stains, we are then limited by the problems of photo-bleaching and photo-toxicity, rendering this approach unsuitable for time-lapse experiments.
-This has increased the urgency for developing improved, more viable techniques for label-free live cell imaging.
+Where live-cell imaging uses fluorescent vital stains, we are then limited by the problems of photobleaching and phototoxicity, rendering this approach unsuitable for time-lapse experiments.
+This has increased the urgency for developing improved, more viable techniques for label-free live-cell imaging.

-Label-free imaging has several advantages over fluorescence based imaging in instances where researchers are striving to gain insight in the behavior of living cells.
+Label-free imaging has several advantages over fluorescence-based imaging in instances where researchers are striving to gain insight into the behavior of living cells.
 These include:

-- It is a cost effective and time-efficient approach, as there is no need for expensive probes, pre-treatment, fixation and staining procedure.
+- It is a cost-effective and time-efficient approach, as there is no need for expensive probes, pre-treatment, fixation, and staining procedures

-- The same cells can further be used for end-point assays like immunohistochemistry and flow-cytometry, reducing experimental setup and complexity.
+- The same cells can further be used for endpoint assays, including immunohistochemistry and flow cytometry, reducing experimental setup and complexity

-- This approach is more suitable for high-throughput applications such as drug screening, along with automated imaging and analysis.
-This has huge implication in clinical drug discovery studies where capturing multi-parametric data across time points is vital to achieving accurate results
+- This approach is more suitable for high-throughput applications, such as drug screening, along with automated imaging and analysis.
+This has huge implications in clinical drug discovery studies, where capturing multi-parametric data across time points is vital to achieving accurate results

-Whereas the fluorescent imaging approach to live cell imaging is based on excitation and emission of light by fluorescent probes, label-free imaging utilizes the cells inherent properties of contrast mechanisms such as thickness and refractive index (RI) (Figure 1).
+While the fluorescence imaging approach is based on excitation and emission of light by fluorescent probes, label-free imaging utilizes cells' inherent properties of contrast mechanisms, such as thickness and refractive index (RI) (Figure 1).